HorizenOfficial/evm-documentation/docs/new_horizen/03-proof_submission_interface/02-rpc_methods.md

 ## SettlementFflonkPallet
 - **Type:** non-blocking
-- **Description:** submit the proof and return the transaction hash if it is valid, Error otherwise.
+- **Description:** submit the proof and return the transaction hash if it is valid, error otherwise.
 ```
 Signature: submitProof(proof, public_inputs) -> Result<tx_hash, Error>
 ```